renatoaguimaraes/poc-logs-and-traces/README.md

 **Collector**

-Logstash is an open source, server-side data processing pipeline that ingests data from a multitude of sources simultaneously, transforms it, and then sends it to your favorite “stash.”
+Logstash is an open source, server-side data processing pipeline that ingests data from a multitude of sources simultaneously, transforms it, and then sends it to “stash.”

+- Horizontal scalability, high availability, and variable load handling
+- Message durability with at-least-once delivery guarantees
+- End-to-end secure transport with authentication and wire encryption

 **Data Visualization and Monitoring**